 Big Finish seems to be pushing to include a greater variety of (good) accents in their productions of late.
-This Second Doctor story, written by Roland Moore and directed by Helen Goldwyn, is set in WWII Soviet Russia and includes Russian and Easter European actors voicing the titular Night Witches, a group of all-female Soviet fighter pilots flying old obsolete planes against the Germans.
+This Second Doctor story, written by Roland Moore and directed by Helen Goldwyn, is set in WWII Soviet Russia and includes Russian and Eastern European actors voicing the titular Night Witches, a group of all-female Soviet fighter pilots flying old obsolete planes against the Germans.
 Accusations of espionage are flung around when a short man with a mop of dark hair turns up out of the blue with his friends.

 The Early Adventures have become a real home for the TARDIS team of the Second Doctor, Ben, Polly, and Jaime.
 Previously they had only appeared in The Companion Chronicles, which limited the number of actors that could appear in a single release.
 Frazer Hines and Anneke Wills had to take on the task of portraying a whole cast of characters, often with one of them only playing their original part.

 This all changed with the Early Adventures in 2014.
 Big Finish decided to make stories featuring the First and Second Doctors that were as close to full cast dramas as possible.
 This relieved the strain on the regulars, meaning they were able to focus on the portrayal of their characters.
 Originally, TARDIS crew roles were to be divided between the surviving actors.
 That still left Frazer Hines with three parts of play, to Anneke’s two (she also usually narrates) so they took the sometimes controversial step of recasting, this time the part of Ben Jackson.